 Digital transformations, on the other hand, have changed the dynamics of several industries and the healthcare sector is no different.
 With emerging technologies and tools, there has been a rise in several healthcare technology trends that are bound to take the medical field far.

 Considering the COVID situation at hand, these trends will play a major role in propelling the needed change within the healthcare realm forward.

 - Cloud Computing

 - Artificial Intelligence (AI)

 - Data Science

-Telemedicine, as the name suggests, is the process of diagnosing and taking care of the patients remotely.
+First on our list of ‘Healthcare Technology Trends 2020’ is Telemedicine.
+As the name suggests, is the process of diagnosing and taking care of the patients remotely.
 How?
 Through telecommunication technologies.
 This allows patients residing in remote areas or in the light of the current circumstances, quarantined at home, can get the necessary medical attention they need.

 The medical access to remote areas or at homes has given way for doctor appointment app, which allows patients to book online appointments for live video consultations, e-prescriptions, and much more.

 One of the advantages of telemedicine is that it allows medical experts to come together and share knowledge about diagnosis and more.
 So, a certain patient can access consultations from multiple doctors around the globe.